mmf81428/Data-Dawgs-MIST-4610-Project-1/README.md

 <img width="692" alt="Screenshot 2024-10-13 at 5 04 26 PM" src="https://github.com/user-attachments/assets/c2d6cc0f-7538-43e4-876c-f4edcb2d336e">

-This can show Delta around how many bags they are going to have when they are traveling to a certain destination.
+This can show Delta around how many bags passengers are going to have when they are traveling to a certain destination.
 In turn, they have a predetermined estimate of about how much extra weight is going to be on certain flights so they can plan accordingly.

 # Database information